yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

 Casting a matcher object to `std::string` is the same as converting `text()` to a string with `std::string(text(), size())`, which in the example above is done to construct the `words` vector.
-Casting a matcher object to `std::wstring` is similar, but also converts the UTF-8 `text()` match to a wide string.
+Casting a matcher object to `std::u32string` is similar, but also converts the UTF-8 `text()` match to a u32 string.

 RE/flex iterators are useful in C++11 range-based loops.
 For example: